bgord/knowledge/README.md

 - Execute a command when file changes
 - Generate random strng
 - Get last frame from a video with ffmpeg
+- Get SSL certificat for wildcard subdomain with certbot

 ### [typescript](typescript.md)
 - Standard JavaScript imports